realrussia/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

-Changing of registration type of passed tickets.
+Changing of registration type of specified tickets.

 Parameters: